Aggravated Assault Attorney in Newport News

 - Malicious Wounding (Va.
 Code § 18.2-51): This is a Class 3 felony.
 The prosecution must prove that you maliciously, meaning with "ill will or hatred," "shot, stabbed, cut, or wounded" another person with the intent to "maim, disfigure, disable, or kill."

 - Aggravated Malicious Wounding (Va.
 Code § 18.2-51.2): This is an even more serious Class 2 felony.
 It has the same elements as Malicious Wounding, but the prosecution must also prove that the victim suffered a "permanent and significant physical impairment."
-The penalties for this charge can be a life sentence.
+The penalties for this charge can include a life sentence.

 As a dedicated Newport News aggravated assault lawyer, we understand the critical difference between these charges and the importance of challenging every element the prosecution must prove.